How To Ping

 Once the Command prompt appear, type "ping 172.31.92.1" (replace "172.31.92.1 with the IP address of the device you would like to ping):

-Note: Do not enter leading 0 in the command.
+Note: Do not enter any leading 0 in the command.
 For example do NOT type "ping 172.031.092.001"

 If the result is Packets: Sent = 4, Received = 4, Lost = 0 (0% loss), the communication with the Ethernet device is OK.

-If the result is Packets: Sent = 4, Received = 0, Lost = 4 (100% loss) or if any error is returned, there is a problem with either the IP configuration of the computer or the cable.
+If the result is Packets: Sent = 4, Received = 0, Lost = 4 (100% loss) or if any error is returned by the command, there is a problem with either the IP configuration of the computer or the cable.
 Ensure the IP address is correctly set-up and the correct cable is plugged into the network interface.
 If the computer is connected to a Hub, ensure that the “green light” is on and blinking on the corresponding Ethernet cable.
 If you still have problems, try alternate Ethernet cables.

 Common IP addresses: